-Audio companies love to boast their proprietary technology, but support for either of these de facto standard audio codecs are what’s important for experiencing the spatial surround sound you’re looking for.
+Audio companies love to boast their proprietary technology, but support for either or ideally both of these de facto standard audio codecs is what’s important for experiencing spatial surround sound, if that’s what you’re primarily looking for.

-A receiver that’s powering up to 9 passive speakers (home theater subwoofers are generally powered) is going to need a good amplifier with enough power to get the job done.
+A receiver that’s powering up to 9 passive speakers (home theater subwoofers are generally powered so are not a factor here) is going to need a good amplifier with enough power to get the job done.
 We like to see at least 75-100 Watts per channel, which should be enough for like 99% of systems.
 If you’re using specialty speakers with lower impedance, lower sensitivity, higher power handling, etc., then you need to be extra sure that your receiver will be able to deliver enough power.

 The next one is sort of a corollary to this one: